Walkie Talkies Explained

 Full Keypad - Allows you to send text messages via the radio to other users, you can also add custom content to the radio like new contacts.
 Full Keypad also allows you to dial radio IDs and phone numbers if you are using a digital network.

-Nickel Metal - This was Motorola's standard battery and to be honest the weakest part to buying a Motorola radio (Motorola now supply you with a LI-ION Battery for free).
+Nickel Metal - This was Motorola's standard battery and to be honest the weakest part to buying a Motorola radio (Motorola now supply you with a LI-ION Battery for free with licensed radios).
 Nickel Metal can be delivered air freight without any restriction but it cell capacity and operating time is normally less than lithium Ion battery.
 These batteries also have a memory and life span is shorter.

 Lithium Ion - Lithium offers the radio a higher capacity which means you can operate it longer.
 You can now purchase batteries lasting over 24 hours in operating time.
 Motorola IMPRES batteries also have the technology to talk to the chargers and communicate to decide how much the battery needs charging or reconditioning to prolong the batteries life.